What is the history? How did kizomba conquer the world? What are the similarities and the differences between these dances?

 One of them was Africadançar, a festival and competition held for the first time in Lisbon in 2008.
 Several of the earliest and most well-known artists within the scene started their careers and popularity by participating in this competition during the first years.
 Some examples of these artists are Albir & Sara, Tony Pirata & Cherazad, Morenasso & Anais, Bruno & Mafalda, Nuno & Nágyla.
 Many other international artists have participated in later editions of the festival and are now teaching worldwide.

 Among the first teachers in Lisbon was Mestre Petchú, Avelino Chantre, Zé Barbosa and Tomas Keita.
-Petchú created what he called the "geometry of kizomba", an attempt at describing the dance in a more structured way, breaking down moves, describing them and giving them names so it would be easier to teach.
+Petchú created what he called the "geometry of Kizomba", an attempt at describing the dance in a more structured way, breaking down moves, describing them and giving them names so it would be easier to teach.
 This probably suited the Europeans a bit more and made it easier to absorb the dance.

-And the probably most important reason for the spread was Youtube and social media, and videos that spread on these platforms.
-Even if many of these videos were not showcasing the true kizomba, and often using Ghetto Zouk music, this is how many people were first exposed to the name and the dance.
+And probably the most important reason for the spread was Youtube and social media, and videos that spread on these platforms.
+Even if many of these videos were not showcasing the true Kizomba, and often using Ghetto Zouk music, this is how many people were first exposed to the name and the dance.
 Some videos reached millions of views already early on.

-From around 2010 other festivals started to show up in Europe, like Batuke in London, LIKE in Lisbon, Warsaw Kizomba Festival and Kizomba Swimming Festival outside Paris.
+From around 2010 other festivals besides Africadançar started to show up in Europe, like Batuke in London, LIKE in Lisbon, Warsaw Kizomba Festival and Kizomba Swimming Festival outside Paris.
 Since 2011 the number of events and festivals in Europe has been growing exponentially every year.

 The dance kept spreading to other countries and continents and now (2020) you can find people dancing some version of it in almost every corner of the world.
-In Europe, there are normally countless festivals and smaller events every weekend.
+In Europe there are normally countless festivals and smaller events every weekend.

 Pretty much since Kizomba started spreading outside of PALOP countries and Portugal we have seen a slightly different dance than the original.
 There are probably many reasons for this.
 Some of the most important ones I see are: